+Roofing including Roof Space

+Repair Category 2

-Roofing including roof space Repair category 2 Notes The roof coverings due to their nature and design require a higher degree of maintenance and repairs.
-Slipped and chipped slates noted.
-Bitumen felt coverings have a limited life span.
-Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
-Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular
+Notes There are various chipped and slipped slates.
+A reputable roofing contractor can be asked to investigate and implement all required repairs.
+Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
+Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
+Close quarter inspection may reveal damage to roofing materials, especially where these are original.
+Regular maintenance should be anticipated particularly after adverse weather conditions.

-Roofing including roof space

-Repair category 2

-Notes maintenance should be anticipated particularly after adverse weather conditions.